Manan Joshi

 Manan Joshi is an Indian television actor who is best known as Vaibhav Toshniwal in Shubh Laabh - Aapkey Ghar Mein and later notably as Dr. Anubhav Kulshresth in Kabhi Kabhie Ittefaq Sey.

 Early life

 Manan Joshi is originally from Gujarat.
-Before pursuing his career in acting, Joshi studied engineering from Shri Bhagubhai Mafatlal Polytechnic, Mumbai, and completed his B.Tech in Mechanical Engineering.
+Before pursuing his career in acting, Joshi studied engineering from Shri Bhagubhai Mafatlal Polytechnic, Mumbai, and completed his BTech in Mechanical Engineering.
 After engineering he participated in theatre and several workshops, and wrote dramas and musicals.